JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 }
 ```

 Now it is the time to refresh the Gradle project in Android Studio.
-You may either click on the yellow stripe
+Click on the yellow stripe
 or use the *Gradle* tool window and click `Refresh` from the context menu on the root Gradle project.
-Let's click on the refresh twice.
-Right after the update, you shall see Android Studio and IntelliJ
-IDEA now sees one new module `:SharedCode`.
+The `:SharedCode` project is now recognized be the IDE.

 ### The Project Layout